 “Are you okay?”
 Hollered a passing pickup truck.
 It slowed next to her, playing Bob Dylan on the radio.
 “Do you want me to call the police?"

 What was the point?
-She wandered.
+She wondered.
 What evidence did she have?
 After being thrown into the pool, would there be anything left to vindicate her accusations?
 She shook her head and thanked him.
 He shrugged and pulled away.

 She rounded a bend and arrived at a petrol station.
-She found a payphone just around the side where campervans parked at night and pulled some change from her pocket and dialed Jose.
+She found a pay phone just around the side where campervans parked at night and pulled some change from her pocket and dialed Jose.

 She heard a familiar voice.
 "Hello?"